-|Is all wheel drive standard on every Subaru?
+|Is all wheel drive standard on Subaru's?|

 |Does all wheel drive hurt fuel economy?|

-Yes, but just a tiny bit.
+Yes, a tiny bit.
 Before 1997, when some Subaru's were available with front wheel drive, the all wheel drive models were rated one mile less per gallon.
-The all wheel drive hardware only adds about 150 pounds, so having all wheel drive is like having another person in your car.
+The hardware only adds about 150 pounds, so having all wheel drive is like having another person in your car.
 But what a guy!
 If you could have an extra "passenger" that kept you a lot safer under virtually every driving condition, you would want him with you all the time!
 Make your next car a Planet Subaru and you'll have a guardian angel riding shotgun.

 | When will Subaru build a hybrid?|

-- Visit our Planet-exclusive Subaru Hybrid page.
+Visit our Planet-exclusive Hybrid page.

 What is a Subaru boxer engine and how is it different than the engine in a mortal car?

 In a Subaru boxer, cylinders lie flat.
-When the engine is on, the pistons moving inside the cylinders pass each other like arms of sparring boxers, hence the name.
-Only Porsche and Subaru use a boxer engine, and they choose it for its ability to generate a lot of power from a small, light package that can be mounted low in the vehicle for great handling.
-See our Planet-exclusive Boxer Engine page.
+When the engine is on, the pistons moving inside the cylinders pass each other like arms of sparring boxers.
+Only Porsche and Subaru use a boxer engine; they choose it to generate a lot of power from a small, light package that can be mounted low in the vehicle for great handling.

 What is Subaru's X-Mode system?

-What is a turbocharger?
+What is Subaru Starlink?

 A turbocharger is a fan used to blow more air into the cylinders.
 By increasing oxygen available for combustion, the engine can inject more fuel to generate extra power.
 Turbocharging allows a small, lightweight four cylinder engine to generate power more efficiently than a bigger, heavier six- or eight- cylinder engine.
-Subaru currently offers turbocharged engines on the Forester and Impreza.
+Subaru currently offers turbocharged engines on the Forester and WRX/STi.

 | ||What is a Continuously Variable Transmission?|

 Starting with the 2010 model year, Subaru introduced a continuously variable transmission (CVT) called "Lineartronic."
 It has no gears.
 In very simple terms, it's a strong steel belt that moves along variable width pulleys...the fatter part of the pulley for speed, the narrower part for power.
 Subaru's CVT delivers great fuel economy and smoothness.
-Available on Legacy, Outback, Forester, Crosstrek, and Impreza.
-See our Planet-exclusive CVT page.
+Available on Legacy, Outback, Forester, Crosstrek, WRX, and Impreza.

 What is Vehicle Dynamics Control?

 VDC helps prevent skids.
 First introduced by Subaru as breakthrough technology in 2001, it's now standard on every new Subaru since 2009.
 Sensors throughout the car monitor where you're trying to go and where the car is actually going.
-Most of the time, fortunately, the car is going where you want it to go.
-But on a icy corner, for example, the rear end of the car might start sliding.
-To restore control, VDC will apply braking pressure to slow individual wheels or apply engine power to speed up individual wheels.
+While driving around an icy corner, for example, the rear end of the car might start sliding.
+To restore control, VDC will reduce engine power and/or apply braking pressure to slow individual wheels.
 In nanoseconds, VDC will bring your Subaru back into line.
-See our Planet-exclusive VDC page.

 |What are Anti-Lock Brakes?|

 | || What is Subaru Brake Assist?|

 Research shows that drivers do not always apply all the pressure they should before an imminent collision.
 They hit the brakes hard, but not hard enough to maximize the car's ability to stop.
 Standard on every Subaru since 2009, Brake Assist monitors the rate at which your foot moves the pedal.
-If your foot movement is sharp, the car will automatically apply the full force of the braking system instantaneously...substituting a heart-thumping close call for a nasty accident.
+If your foot movement is sharp, the car will automatically apply the full force of the braking system instantaneously...

 What is the Subaru Brake Override System?